polyfy/polylith/readme.md

 Hello Lisa!
 ```

-Wow, it worked!
+It worked!

+Now it's time to learn more about change management.

 ## Git

 We have already used the `info` command a couple of times without explaining everything in its output.

-Let's execute it again to see the current state of the workspace:
+Let's execute the `info` command again to see the current state of the workspace:<br>
 <img src="images/info-02.png" width="30%" alt="Dev alias">

 At the top we have the line `stable since: c91fdad`.